TerrenceHo/ABFeature/PLAN.md

       uses both
 - Actually test with SQLite.
     - Requires CGO, eliminates cross compilation
+- Test with Docker
 - Complete logging, for all errors in services and controllers.
 - Add TLS options
+- Add Cache to stores
+    - Cache will implement stores, so services will not have to change
+- Review Error handling on controllers
+- Integration Testing